 Day 2 – FLY TO ARBA MINCH AND VISIT THE CHENCHA VILLAGE

-In the morning have a sightseeing tour in Addis Ababa and then transfer to the Airport for our flight down to Arba Minch where our 4 WD car with driver will waiting us at Arba Minch Airport and then start driving 40kms northwest of Arba Minch to Guge Mountains to visit the Dorze and Chencha villages.
+In the morning have a sightseeing tour in Addis Ababa and then transfer to the Airport for our flight down to Arba Minch where our 4 WD car with driver will waiting for us at Arba Minch Airport and then start driving 40kms northwest of Arba Minch to Guge Mountains to visit the Dorze and Chencha villages.
 Once warriors, the Dorze have now turned to farming and weaving to earn a living.
-They speak an Omotic tongue and the Dorze name is synonymous with the best woven cotton cloth.
-Also, the Dorze beehive-shaped houses are constructed entirely of organic material and has its own small garden surrounded by beds of spices, cabbage and tobacco.
-Some of Ethiopia’s best woven cottons come from Chencha, which is located 8 km northwest of Dorze Village.
+They speak an Omotic tongue and the Dorze name is synonymous with the best-woven cotton cloth.
+Also, the Dorze beehive-shaped houses are constructed entirely of organic material and have their own small garden surrounded by beds of spices, cabbage, and tobacco.
+Some of Ethiopia’s best-woven cotton comes from Chencha, which is located 8 km northwest of Dorze Village.
 Men weave and women spin.
 In the late afternoon drive back to Arba Minch.

 Day 3 – DRIVE TO JINKA VIA KONSO AND KAY AFER